Which are the most educated races in America?

 - Post-secondary graduation rate (indicator 21 of the report);

 You can learn more about the specifics of these factors and how they were computed from the NCES report.
-Now let’s get down to the actual list in which the ranks will definitely surprise you.
+Now let’s get down to the actual list of most educated races in America, in which the ranks will definitely surprise you.